jirazoki/laravel-h5p/README.md

 # Laravel H5P Package
 A copy of the HP5 Laravel package that does not exist on Bitbucket anymore.
 Fixed the HP5 dependencies to stop it breaking.
+I am looking for some help with this, the package works as is but ideally you should be able to update the h5p dependencies, currently this is not possible.

 ## Installation